What is an SMS Bulk service? What are the different forms of bulk messaging and how do they work?

 Bulk SMS senders use the HLR lookup service to clean invalid numbers.
 It gets mobile number portability and real-time location information for a mobile user before sending an SMS.

 This saves cost and can target SMS based on the current location and the serving mobile operator.
-If a mobile user of country A is roaming in country B, and SMS is targeted to country A offers, then no use in sending SMS to the user.
+If a mobile user of country A is roaming in country B and an SMS is targeted to country A offers, then there is no use in sending an SMS to the user.
 From mobile number portability, an SMS can be targeted to the subscribers of a particular mobile operator.
-This is possible from the information obtained by the HLR lookup.
+This is possible based on the information obtained from the HLR lookup.

 SMS Delivery Reports: